Hengoo/BVHRaytracer/readme.md

 The results are stored in /Analysis/Results/\<sceneName\>

-The evaluation of the data is done with the python scripts in \Analysis
+The evaluation of the data is done with the python scripts in /Analysis